CarsonEliasen/CarsonEliasen/index.md

 <img src = "https://github.com/CarsonEliasen/CarsonEliasen/blob/gh-pages/assets/images/mybestsparkle.png?raw=true" width = "200" style = "margin: 25px 25px 25px 25px" align = "left">

 ### Summary
 Fiefdom is my early access medieval city management game.
 Keeping your subjects content becomes a lot more difficult when you have to keep the ambitions of your court in check.
-You manage an ever changing supply of resources like food, money, stability, and more!
+Players must manage an ever changing supply of resources like food, money, stability, and more.

 #### Check out the Steam page for more information [here](https://store.steampowered.com/app/1994110/Fiefdom/).